 Voilà, I hope this article made things clearer for you.

 Learn about French definite articles le, la, l’, les and their “mutant” forms au, aux and du, des.

 What about une glace à la fraise et une confiture de fraises ?
 Check out my article to figure out why French uses “à la” and “de” there.

-Learning French in context is the best way to get these French nuances: check out French Today’s downloadable French audiobooks: French Today’s bilingual novels are recorded at different speeds and enunciation, and focus on today’s modern glided pronunciation.
+Learning French in context is the best way to get these French nuances: you enjoy my free French lessons?
+We’re a 2 people company based in France… Please consider supporting us and check out French Today’s downloadable French audiobooks: French Today’s bilingual novels are recorded at different speeds and enunciation, and focus on today’s modern glided pronunciation.

 I post new articles every week, so make sure you subscribe to the French Today newsletter – or follow me on Facebook, Twitter and Pinterest.